cagla-su/Arch-Linux-Post-Installation-Guide/README.md

 - Next, in EasyEffects, open `Effects` page and click on `Add Effect`.
 Then, add a `Convolver` and click on convolver.
 - Click on `Impulses` and then `Import Impulse`, now add all of the .irs files you downloaded.
 - Last, on `Impulses` page, it will be enough to load one of the presets (you can switch between presets).
+## Conclusion
+So, this was my Arch Linux post installation guide, I hope it is useful for you!
+Have a nice day ❤️